What's the Federal Funds Rate?

 Why is the federal funds rate important?

-The Federal Reserve, the US central bank, has the power to set reserve requirements for commercial banks.
+The Federal Reserve, the U.S. central bank, has the power to set reserve requirements for commercial banks.
 This dictates the amount of cash banks must have on hand, either in their vaults or on deposit with the Federal Reserve, at all times.
 Changing these requirements (which the bank doesn’t often do) is one way it can affect the money supply and interest rates.
+In response to the pandemic, the requirement was set to 0% in 2020 to help stimulate lending and the economy.

 Banks often lend money to each other to ensure they meet reserve requirements.
 The federal funds rate is the interest rate that banks and credit unions charge one another to borrow money overnight.
 The Fed uses tools at its disposal to push the federal funds rate up or down, in order to boost or restrain the economy.